 - Write Scholarship Essay 1: Problems in Fairbanks

-- Write Scholarship Essay 2: Benefits of Lawsuits
+- Write Scholarship Essay 2: Engineering Interest

 - Have Mr. Benshoof edit your essays!

 Double Check: Unit ExpectationsCheck what you need to have completed by the unit deadline

 The purpose of this unit is to give you an opportunity to learn a new machine, and also to think about the process of learning a new machine or tool.
 As engineers, you will often have to learn new processes or new pieces of machinery.
 Keeping the learning process in mind will help you tackle those new challenges as your education continues.
 The best engineers see a new tool and know how to approach learning how to use it!

 We also now have the next two scholarship essays complete.
 Incorporate feedback from Mr. Benshoof’s edits, and consider having an English teacher or another friend edit it further!
 Saving all of your scholarship essays to your jump drive will keep them in a safe place for later when we need to use them.